sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ### Portfolio Pages

 The portfolio page displays a list of thumbnail links, one for each individual project included in the portfolio.
 Most of the top-level directories in this repo are portfolio pages.
+The layout file that a portfolio page uses is `_portfolio-layout.ejs`.
+Read more about layout files in the **Layout files** subsection below.

 Some examples of portfolio pages:
 - [illustration-color](https://sophiaceleste.com/illustration-color/)